cybergalactic/MSS/MSS Quick Reference.md

 ExEKF           % For-loop implementation (predictor-corrector representation)  of a discrete-time extended Kalman filter (EKF)
 ExFeedback      % For-loop implementation for numerical integration of a 1st-order system under feedback and feedforward control
-ExFFT           % Estimation of the wave encounter frequency from time series using the fast-Fourier transform (FFT) ExHybrid        % Computation of a hybrid continuous path parametrized by waypoints ExINS_AHRS      % Euler angle error-state (indirect) Kalman filter for INS aided by GNSS position and AHRS attitude measurements
+ExFFT           % Estimation of the wave encounter frequency from time series using the fast-Fourier transform (FFT) ExHybridPath    % Computation of a hybrid continuous path parametrized by waypoints ExINS_AHRS      % Euler angle error-state (indirect) Kalman filter for INS aided by GNSS position and AHRS attitude measurements
 ExINS_Euler     % Euler angle error-state (indirect) Kalman filter for INS aided by GNSS position and compass measurements ExINS_MEKF      % Unit quaternion error-state (indirect) Kalman filter for INS aided by position and magnetic field measurements